-We are pleased to announce the launch of the “Training for the Contact Zone” (TCZ), an Erasmus+ Adult Education project, running from 1st September 2024 – 31st August 2026.
+We are pleased to announce the launch of the “Training for the Contact Zone” (TCZ), an Erasmus+ Adult Education project, running from 1st September 2024 to 31st August 2026.
 The project aims to raise awareness about the importance and challenges that museums and heritage sites face in reaching and serving a broad and diverse audience.
-Training is essential to effectively develop and manage new approaches.

-Over the past months, the Training for the Contact Zone team has been co-creating a curriculum for the upcoming TCZ trainings.
+In the past months, the Training for the Contact Zone team has been co-creating a curriculum for the upcoming TCZ trainings.
 This curriculum is the result of a collaborative process, starting with a needs assessment where all partners shared insights into their local contexts, challenges, and resources.
-As the next step in this process, TCZ presented for the first time the working draft of the curriculum to an external audience that we refer to as the Community of Practice (CoP).
+TCZ has been testing it during the first phase of pilot trainings.
+Click here to read more about the Amsterdam pilot!

 Follow the project development on: